dotnet/wpf-test/docs/building-running-debugging.md

 - `$(RunDirectory)\<desktop-name>` : Contains all the data from the run.
 This directory is generated while the tests are running and support files or other data needed for tests are copied here for running that test.
 - `$(RunDirectory)\Report` : Contains all the report files generated after the tests execution is complete.
 - `AreaReport` : Area specific reports related to the tests.
-- `AreaReport\TestInfos` : Test infos for the failed tests are stored here.
+- `AreaReport\TestInfos` : Test Infos for the failed tests are stored here.
 - `AreaReport\<area>VariationReport.xml` : Area specific test run summary of the results.
 - `DrtReport.xml` : Contains the result of `RunDrts.cmd` command.
 - `FilteringReport.xml` : List of tests that are ignored.
 A test can be ignored either if it is disabled or else when it is filtered out ( this happens when we pass in arguments `/Area`, `/Subarea` or `/Name` )